Information for Oldenburg students

 Documents to be submitted with the application:

 This may be followed by an interview with the coordinator to discuss your motivation.
-If the number of applications exceeds the number of places, the following selection criteria apply:
+Should the number of applications exceed the number of places available, the following selection criteria will apply:

-• Study of a Slavic degree programme (priority treatment)
+- Study of a Slavic degree programme (given priority)

 Recognition

-After the study abroad programme, students must then submit a proposal for recognition of credits from abroad.
+After completing their study abroad, students must then submit a proposal for the recognition of their credits from abroad.
 Further information can be found here.

 Study abroad outside the Erasmus+ programme